Xilinx/graffitist/README.md

 ```
 Refer [here](https://www.tensorflow.org/guide/saved_model#save_variables) for details on saving TensorFlow checkpoints.

 The metagraph `.meta` contains the graph and training metadata (e.g. variable collections, weight regularization).
-It is not necessary in static mode, but required in retrain mode.
+It is only required in retrain mode.
 Refer [here](https://www.tensorflow.org/api_guides/python/meta_graph) for details on exporting TensorFlow metagraph.

 The calibration set `.npy` contains N randomly sampled images with applied data pre-processing, stored as a numpy array of shape `[N, H, W, C]`.
+See the included [validation script](#calibration-set-generation) for more details on generating a calibration set.

+UPDATE: [SavedModel](https://www.tensorflow.org/guide/saved_model) interface is on the way!

 ### Set paths